-Cases before the Central Division are allocated based on the subject matter of the UP.
-Cases in international patent classifications A (Human necessities), B (performing operations, transport), D (textiles), E (fixed constructions), G (physics) and H (electricity) are heard in Paris, France.
-Cases in patent classifications C (chemistry including pharmaceuticals) and F (mechanical engineering) are heard in Munich, Germany.
-Milan, Italy will take over hearing cases in international patent classification A once it opens.
+Cases before the Central Division will be allocated based on the subject matter of the UP.
+Cases in international patent classifications B (performing operations, transport), D (textiles), E (fixed constructions), G (physics) and H (electricity) will be heard in Paris, France.
+Cases in patent classification F (mechanical engineering) will be heard in Munich, Germany.
+The section of the Central Division that will hear cases in patent classifications A (human necessities) and C (chemistry including pharmaceuticals) has yet to be finalised.